AminoffZ/rockstar-service-status-notifier/README.md

 ![](art.png)

- When the status of a service changes there will be a sound and popup notification in your browser.
+ When the status of a service changes there will be a sound and text notification.
 Keep in mind that it only works when the Rockstar Games' [services status page](https://support.rockstargames.com/servicestatus) is open.